Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 58 **Good things ahead!**
-DAY: Wednesday, and Napped.
-Had class, went to a meeting with Rajeev and grad students, Went to CSU for a photo shot and EASA Event.
+DAY: Wednesday Had class, went to a meeting with Rajeev and grad students, Went to CSU for a photo shot and EASA Event.
 I got the cold but i am healing!
 Had a productive day!